top of page

 One of the most common questions photovoltaic (PV) installers get during early consultations with customers is, “how many solar panels do I need for my home (or business)?”
 It’s a natural question since the number of PV panels directly impacts the total cost of the installation – not to mention variables like:

-• Monthly savings
+• Monthly electricity bill savings

-• Carbon offsets
+• Carbon offsets from reduced fossil fuel use

 • The U.S. Census Bureau reports that the average single-family home is just over 2,300 square feet.
 This is a useful metric.
-But it’s not nearly as important as the next two points.\
+But it’s not nearly as important as the next two points.

 When sizing a residential solar system, below are five of the most important variables that should factor into the decision-making process.

-1. The Homeowner’s Energy And Savings Goals
+1. The Homeowner’s Solar Energy And Savings Goals

 For example, do they: